dotslashgabut/ImmersiveAudioPlayer/README.md

    - Press **T** or click the Settings gear icon to open the Timeline.
    - Click "Add Images" to upload background visuals.
    - Use the timeline to arrange when images appear during the song.
+4. **Export Video**:
+   - Use the resolution toggle (e.g., "1080p") and aspect ratio toggle (e.g., "16:9") in the bottom control bar to set your preferences.
+   - Click the Video camera icon to begin rendering.
+   - *Note*: The audio will play through in real-time to capture the video.
+Do not close the tab during this process.